siddhantmohan1110/hart-v2/README.md

 ## Setup on NYU HPC

 Login to NYU HPC with your netID and follow the [official instructions](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda) to set up a Singularity container with Miniconda, and use ```cuda12.6.3-cudnn9.5.1-ubuntu22.04.5.sif``` as the Singularity image.
-Be sure to use only a NVIDIA A100 GPU.
+Use only a NVIDIA A100 GPU.

-Set up Git LFS.
+Inside the Singularity container, set up Git LFS.
 ```bash
 conda install -c conda-forge -y git-lfs
 git lfs install